Rúben Saldanha

-Rúben Filipe Oliveira Saldanha (born 26 January 1988) is a Portuguese professional footballer who plays for S.C.
-Espinho as an attacking midfielder.
+Rúben Filipe Oliveira Saldanha (born 26 January 1988) is a Portuguese former professional footballer who played as an attacking midfielder.

 Club career

 Born in Arcozelo (Vila Nova de Gaia), Porto District, Saldanha represented three clubs as a youth, including FC Porto from ages 10 to 14.
 He played amateur football in his first two years as a senior, moving to the Segunda Liga with Varzim S.C. in 2009 and remaining two full seasons there.

-After two years in Switzerland, with lower league sides FC Rapperswil-Jona and FC Schaffhausen, Saldanha returned to Leixões and the Portuguese second division after signing a one-year contract.
+After two years in Switzerland, with lower league sides FC Rapperswil-Jona and FC Schaffhausen, Saldanha returned to Leixões and the Portuguese second division on a one-year contract.
 His first three competitive matches were in the Taça da Liga, and he managed to score two goals including a last-minute effort against Atlético Clube de Portugal that allowed his team to advance to the next round after the 3–2 home win.

 Saldanha remained in the second tier the following years, representing C.D.
 Tondela, C.D.
 Santa Clara and Académica de Coimbra.